c2-d2/rase-pipeline/readme.md

 ## FAQs

-> Do I need a cluster to run RASE?
+> Can I run RASE on a laptop?

-No, RASE is designed primarily for laptops; the memory requirements are low (hundreds of MB) and the slowest step, read assignment, usually takes between several minutes up to 2 hours, in dependence on the sequencing throughput.
+Yes, RASE is designed primarily for laptops; the memory requirements are low (hundreds of MB) and the slowest step, read assignment, usually takes between several minutes up to 2 hours, in dependence on the amount of sequencing data.

+> Why do you then support submitting jobs to a cluster?

-Nevertheless, a cluster might be useful when there are many sequencing experiments to be processed at the same time, or a battery of databases to be evaluated.
-In most of situations, we run everything on MacBooks.
+A cluster might be useful when many sequencing experiments are to be processed at the same time, or a battery of databases needs to be evaluated.
+In most of situations, we a laptop is sufficient.

 ## Related repositories